X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter

-The reason that this effect can be so strong is because the XMM-\textit{Newton} is placed on a Highly-elliptical Earth Orbit (HEO), with an inclination of $40\degree$ relative to the ecliptic plane, a southern apogee altitude of $\sim 115000$ km, and a perigee of $\sim 6000$ km, with an orbital period of $48$ hours.
-At apogee, it points towards the Sun in Summer and away from it in Winter.
+The reason that these effects could be potentially very strong is because the XMM-\textit{Newton} is placed on a Highly-elliptical Earth Orbit (HEO), with an inclination of $40\degree$ relative to the ecliptic plane, a southern apogee altitude of $\sim 115000$ km, and a perigee of $\sim 6000$ km, with an orbital period of $48$ hours.
 The exact prediction of the X-ray background becomes a highly non-trivial task, which requires precise knowledge of the telescope position and orientation for every data point being taken, which is beyond the scope of the present work.

-At the same time, the obtained spectrum represents a very solid and robust result, which is not sensitive to the telescope's position and orientation.
+\exclude{At the same time, the obtained spectrum represents a very solid and robust result, which is not sensitive to the telescope's position and orientation.
 Furthermore, a strong seasonal variation (difference between maximum and minimum intensity) represented by Eq. (\ref{eq:ratio_SW_kappa1}) is also a very solid and robust property of the AQN framework, not sensitive to any specific details of the model.
 The comparison of our prediction in X-ray to the signal measured by \cite{Fraser:2014wja} strongly constrains the parameter $\kappa$, and very mildly constrains the initial temperature, $T_0\in$ 200-500 keV.
 This is because nuggets with very different temperatures behave in a very similar way after the long journey of $t\geq 10^2$s, where XMM-\textit{Newton} is operational at distances of $r\gtrsim 8 R_{\oplus}$, as one can see from Fig. \ref{fig:Tt}.
-However, the most important message here is that the intensity, spectrum, and magnitude of the seasonal variation on the level of 20-25$\%$, measured by \cite{Fraser:2014wja}, can be naturally accommodated within the AQN framework, as argued in the present work.
+However, the most important message here is that the intensity, spectrum, and magnitude of the seasonal variation on the level of 20-25$\%$, measured by \cite{Fraser:2014wja}, can be naturally accommodated within the AQN framework, as argued in the present work. }